proctorlabs/ansible-ci/README.md

-# ansible-ci
+# Ansible CI Container

-Docker tools for use in CI: Terraform, Ansible, Packer, AWS CLI
+This is a docker container containing assorted CI tools for use with:

+- Terraform
+- Ansible
+- Packer
+- AWS CLI